 Aix-en-Provence Program for French Studies

 The Department of French and Italian is pleased to announce the continuation of its program that enables committed students to make rapid progress in French.
 The program will run from June 2nd to June 27th, 2014.
 Students should arrive in Aix-en-Provence on June 1st and depart no earlier than the afternoon of June 27th.
-In 2014, the resident faculty member will be Christine Sagnier (Director) and Murielle Perrier (Associate Director).
+In 2014, the resident faculty members will be Christine Sagnier (Director) and Murielle Perrier (Associate Director).

 Students who have taken, or are currently taking, FRE 1027, 107, or 108, who have scored, or are expected to score, top grades in these courses, who would like to take a big step forward in their French language skills this summer AND who envisage pursuing one of the Department’s programs (certificate or concentration) are invited to apply for admission to FRE207F, Accelerated Summer Study in France.